MaiDormo/thesis/README.md

 ## Starting up the Experiment

-Before running the project, ensure the Opendaylight controller is open and started.
-(To be added: instructions for installing necessary components to make dlux work)
+Before running the project, ensure that the Opendaylight controller is up and running.
+(Instructions for installing the necessary components to make dlux work will be added soon).
+Additionally, make sure you have executed the `bash.sh` script.
+This script generates multi-resolution video and prepares it for MPEG-DASH streaming from the `h1` server.

 Start the experiment by running the following command: `sudo -E python3 net_conf/thesis_traffic.py`.
 You will be prompted to select the bottleneck link bandwidth from the three choices: `3`,`5`,`10`.
 After the SDN network configuration is active, run `> pingall` to form the network table.